openservicebrokerapi/servicebroker/spec.md

 Given: `osb_v2:///{:component_path}`, fetch `/v2/catalog/schemas/:component_path`
 and then the Platform is responsible to continue fetching any unknown `:component_path` URIs.
-Care must be taken by the platform to not fetch duplicate definitions.
+Care ought to be taken by the platform to not fetch duplicate definitions.

 A Platform MAY ignore the `osb_v2:` scheme and just fetch `/v2/catalog/schemas`